kgar/foundry-vtt-tidy-5e-sheets/To Do/Done/Vehicle/To Do - Vehicles.md

 ## Refine and Bonus To Do's

-- [ ] Remove margin top from ItemTableHeaderRow and require calling components to provide their own gap / spacing between tables.
-- [ ] Incapacitated calculation for NPCs and PCs: is it taking temp HP into account?
-- [ ] Allow arrow and mouse scroll stepping on a Number-dtype text input.
-Rules: stepping is ignored if the current value is not numeric, and the event passes through.
 - [x] Ensure the action threshold calculations can safely coalesce to 0 when data is not available
 - [x] Show current crew count and number of available actions below the threshold settings as the visual
   > Crew Action(s)